autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 #### Forward driving

 - **Start approval required**: Even if a route is generated, approval is required to initiate movement.
-If a dynamic object poses a risk, such as an approaching vehicle from behind, candidate routes may be displayed, but approval is not granted.
+If a dynamic object poses a risk, such as an approaching vehicle from behind, candidate routes may be displayed, but approval is necessary for departure.

 #### Backward driving + forward driving